-Shared Well Agreements in Arizona
+Shared Water Well Agreements

 What are your rights to water that comes from a shared well that is not located on your property?
 For most people, the answer is in the words written in your well share agreement.

 The first question to be considered is—which state regulating body grants me the right to access and use groundwater?
 The Groundwater Management Act “GWMA” of 1980 established that groundwater, is common property of the citizens of Arizona and the management of it was under the Arizona Department of Water Resources, ADWR.
 All groundwater withdraws in Arizona must come from a water well that was permitted by ADWR.